adcybulski/adcybulski.github.io/_pages/research.md

 Providing verbal consent to act as a research participant is possible, should you have material concerns about signing the consent documents.
 Please note: should you wish to provide verbal consent you do not need to state your rationale to the researcher.

-[The informed consent document is available for download here] (https://adcybulski.com/files/informedconsent.pdf)
+The informed consent document is available for download here [link][https://adcybulski.com/files/informedconsent.pdf]

 ## Further Questions:
 Further questions about your rights as a participant in the study can be directed to the University of Toronto Office of Research Ethics by phone (416) 946-3273 or by email at ethics.review@utoronto.ca.
 You can also contact my supervisor, Dr. Sara Grimes by e-mail at sara.grimes@utoronto.ca.